lhervier/dom-spring/README.md

 In the package explorer, right click :

 - Select "Import", then choose "General / Existing project into workspace".
-- Go search for the folder where you cloned the sources
+- Go search for the folder "domino-osgi".
+You can also import the sample if you want.
 - And import the projects.

 The code should compile fine.